Virtual medication-assisted treatment at Charlie Health

 How do I know if Charlie Health’s virtual IOP with MAT is right for me or my loved one?

-Our virtual MAT program and virtual Intensive Outpatient Program (IOP) is an appropriate level of care for people who need more than once-weekly therapy and medication to cope with SUD and other serious mental health conditions.
+Our virtual Intensive Outpatient Program (IOP) with MAT is an appropriate level of care for people who need more than once-weekly therapy and medication to cope with SUD and other serious mental health conditions.
 Many of our clients have either recently discharged from a higher level of care (e.g., residential, inpatient, emergency room, detox program) or are seeking more support than traditional weekly talk therapy (outpatient).
 Our program offers both initiation and maintenance of FDA-approved prescriptions to treat SUD.
 The program combines these medications with therapy to address cravings and withdrawal symptoms while supporting overall recovery.

 While typical outpatient treatment involves one therapy session per week, our virtual IOP with MAT offers multiple hours of treatment per week.
 At Charlie Health, each client receives a customized treatment plan that includes three group sessions per week, one individual therapy session per week, and one family therapy session per week.
 Our MAT program also includes weekly psychiatry meetings to receive needed medication and review drug screens.